|Alma Mater:||Wake Forest University|

-Named the sixth head coach of the Saint Louis University men's soccer program on March 10, 2010, and entering his fifth season with the Billikens in 2014, McGinty has the program in a position to be a national player this year and beyond.
+Named the sixth head coach of the Saint Louis University men's soccer program on March 10, 2010, and entering his seventh season with the Billikens in 2016, McGinty has the program in a position to be a national player this year and beyond.